DopplerHQ/radar/README.md

 Radar uses filters to calculate the likelihood that a string is a stored secret.
 This includes things like the string's entropy, the inclusion of dictionary words, and more.
 A list of identified secrets is returned so that action may be taken.

 Radar's model is a bit different than other tools.
 These tools typically employ a set of regex patterns to identify tokens from common service providers.
 This is highly reliable for supported services, but has the obvious shortcomings of a) supporting a limited number of services and b) not supporting other types of static secrets.
 The filter approach that Radar employs casts a wider net, which can result in false positives.
 Radar has the explicit goal of minimizing these false positives to avoid generating useless noise.
 We tend to find that when a security tool is overly noisy, humans begin to ignore all of its output.

+You wouldn't ride in a leaky boat; why would you ship a leaky app?